Emmotes/ic_spoilers/docs/index.md

 # Idle Champions Spoilers

 Just a collection of most of the currently-known spoilers.
 It is by no means exhaustive.
 Of course - spoilers are subject to change at any time.
 Don't plan any major life events around them.

+*Note: Do **not** talk about spoilers on the Discord anywhere other than the Well of Spoilers.*

 # Event Champions